alanwww1/xbmc-txupdate/README.md

 Where:
   * projectname: The Transifex projectname.
 Use the exact same string as on Transifex.
     Optional attributes:
       * http_cache_expire - (default: 360) expirity time for cached files in minutes.
 If cache file is younger than the given time, no actual http download will happen.
 In that case the cached file gets used.
       * min_completion - (default: 10%) a limit for the translated percentage to actually download a translation file.
       * merged_langfiledir - (default: merged-langfiles) the directory under PROJECTDIR, where the fresh merged, cleaned translations will be locally created.
+      * temptxupdate_langfiledir - (default: tempfiles_txupdate) the directory under PROJECTDIR, where the language files to update Transifex will be locally created.
+  * name: The name of the resource(plugin).
+This is the name which will be used as a directory name where the language files will be created.
+So the best is to use the same directory name here which is used at the upstream repo.
+This field must be filled.
+  * TXname: The Transifex name you want to have for the resource(plugin).
+No special characters alowed(nor dot).
+This field must be filled.